Medulli

 The Medulli (Gaulish: Medulloi) were a Gallic tribe dwelling in the upper valley of Maurienne, around present-day Modane (Savoie), during the Iron Age and Roman period.

 Name

-They are mentioned as Medullorum by Vitruvius (late 1st c.
+They are named as Medulli by Vitruvius (in the genitive case as Medullorum, late 1st c.
 BC), Méd(o)ulloi (Μέδ<ο>υλλοι) by Strabo (early 1st c.
 AD), Medulli by Pliny (1st c.
 AD), and as Medoúllous (Μεδούλλους) by Ptolemy (2nd c.
 AD).

 The ethnonym Medulli is a latinized form of Gaulish Medulloi.
 It is generally derived from the Celtic root medu-, meaning 'mead, alcoholic drink' (cf. Olr. mid, MW. medd, OBret. medot), and thus may be translated as 'those who drink mead'.
-This interpretation is encouraged by the mention, in Vitruvius' De architetura, of a "kind of water" (genus aquae) drunk by the Medulli.
-Alternatively, Javier de Hoz has proposed to glose the name as 'those who lived in the middle', or 'in the border woods', by connecting it to the root *medhi/u- ('middle').
+This interpretation is encouraged by the mention, in Vitruvius' De architectura, of a "kind of water" (genus aquae) drunk by the Medulli.
+Alternatively, Javier de Hoz has proposed to gloss the name as 'those who lived in the middle', or 'in the border woods', by connecting it to the root *medhi/u- ('middle').